 Buy now : Amazon | Amazon UK | B&N | Kobo | iTunes

 MOON-RIDERS AVAILABLE NOW

 Bound to the wrong mate… Crushed by an unforeseen enemy… Forced to become a person you were never supposed to be…

 Recently promoted to the Special Operations Topside Team, quiet warrior Breen Dalakis is the least likely man to commit an unauthorized bite.
 But in a moment of blinding bloodlust, he bites and bonds with a new Dragon woman, permanently tying himself to a stranger.
-Now he has to find a way to break through her seething rejection, but a lifetime spent skirting his emotions has left him blank.
+Now he must find a way to break through her seething rejection, but a lifetime spent skirting his emotions has left him stumped.

-She stopped in front of him, wiping her sweat off with the towel.
+She stopped in front of him, wiping herself down with the towel.
 “Hi, I’m Charlize.”

 “You—” Speech stopped.
 He stared at her smile.
 Her canines were on the pointy side for a human’s.
 He managed a shallow breath and tried again.
 “You’re not supposed to be in here.”
 Had another Vârcolac male been in the gym, Breen’s low, growly tone would’ve snapped the man’s attention over.
 Predators knew the sound of other predators on the hunt.
 “This is one of the times when the warriors train.”

 “Oh?”
 She tossed the towel toward a storage cubby on the other side of the door.

 “There’s a schedule posted on the wall,” he told her.